vindict6/CS2-SharpUpdater/HOW_RECOVERY_WORKS.md

 Many functions do not use text strings at all.
 We need a backup plan for those.

-## Structural Fingerprints: The Main Workhorse
+## Structural Fingerprints: The Greatest Strength

 For every function, the tool builds a simple structural profile.
 It counts: